rufinogs/Eat.it_App/README.md

 # Eat.it_App
 Final Project In mobile app development.
 I have developed and App that looks like an Uber Eats.
-Using Kotlin and Android Studio.
+Using Kotlin and Android Studio and SQl for the database of the Clients and the Orderings.

 Some screenshots of the project: